rpldy/react-uploady/packages/ui/uploady/README.md

 # Uploady

 This is the main UI package.
-It's main role is to initialize and expose the [uploader](../../uploader) functionality.
+Its role is to initialize and expose the [uploader](../../uploader) functionality.
 It contains the Provider that all other UI packages rely on.

 It provides multiple hooks that enable more advanced features and data for client apps.